squireChuck/voz-da-gente/README.md

 6. Visit the web app (with the default client) at http://localhost:3000/voz

-## Todo list:
-1. Troubleshoot words that have non-english chars, e.g. secretária, português.

-2. Lazy load the audio links to save on Forvo api calls, e.g. click button in order to load audio controls.

-3. Pretty up the app.

-4. forvoService.getForvoObjects() => remove that response parameter

 ## Goals:

 1. Experiment with html, css, Boostrap, Node, other js